12 MORECAMBE

 [Copyright photograph Neil Green ~ courtesy Simon Rowley, FireFotos Archive.]

-Although initially allocated to Stretford, this appliance BTB292E remained with
+Although initially allocated to Stretford, BTB292E remained with Lancashire County after 1974.

-Lancashire County after 1974.
 It was seen at Morecambe Fire Station 9 August 1986.

 Escape Platform UTE950L was photographed in the station at Morecambe.